aabbtree77/tensors/index.md

 X{^i}{^j}{_k} = X{^i}{_k}{^j} = X{_k}{^i}{^j}\,.
 $$

-What kind of symmetry/restriction is that?
+What kind of symmetry is that?
 It is neither tied to coordinate transformations, nor index symmetrization.
-It is not entirely clear what kind of object we get here.

-Instead, it is better to focus on specific tensors, spinors, and other primitives, list all their properties first, then attempt to compose, proceed bottom-up.
-Remarkably, this also leads to linear algebra and spectral analysis, thanks to Donn G. Shankland's ingenuity.
+It makes sense to focus on the third way.
+Gather what you know about the specific primitives with their properties first, then attempt to compose, proceed bottom-up.
+Remarkably, this also leads to linear algebra.

 ## Shankland's Tensor Algebras